mlf-core/mlf-core/README.rst

 create
 ------
-Kickstart your customized project with one of mlf-core's templates in no time.
+Kickstart your deterministic machine laerning project with one of mlf-core's templates in no time.

 .. figure:: https://user-images.githubusercontent.com/31141763/102669143-1184a800-418e-11eb-853b-0deb0387efc6.gif